-Carline drop off is open in the back of the building from 8:05am-8:15am when a staff member is outside and then again at 12:10pm for PM preschool.
+- ★ Carline drop off is open in the back of the building from 8:05 am-8:15am and only when a staff member is outside and then again at 12:10pm for PM preschool.
 If a staff member is not outside to receive students, please do NOT drop your student off, as the doors will be locked.
-You must pull around the front and park in the front parking lot and walk students to the office for K-2nd and walk preschool students to their classroom.
-For the safety of our students and staff, please do not get out of your car for any reason in the carline, and refrain from using your cell phone while in the carline.
+You must pull around to the front, park in the front parking lot and walk students to the door to be checked in. - ★ For the safety of our students and staff, please do not get out of your car for any reason in the carline, and refrain from using your cell phone while in the carline.
 Carline drop off will be strictly adhering to the closing of the carline at 8:15am.
-If you are not already in the line, we will be heading in the door as support staff have additional responsibilities in assisting students in the building.
-If you see that the carline is closed, please pull to the front of the building, park and walk your child to the front office door.
-As a reminder, students can start being dropped off to wait with staff on the breezeway from 8:00am to 8:05am for kindergarten through second grade.
-Open window for drop off for everyone is from 8:05am to 8:15am.
+If you are not already in the line, staff will be heading in the door as support staff have additional responsibilities in assisting students in the building.
+If you see that the car line is closed, please pull to the front of the building, park and walk your child to the front office.